-German Chancellor Merkel accorded Ceremonial Reception, both countries to sign 20 agreements
+Merkel in India: German Chancellor visits Rajghat, both countries to sign 20 agreements

 Ahead of the visit, German envoy to India Walter J Lindner had said the Modi and Merkel have a "very good relationship and they can talk about any issue.
 I do not want to anticipate what the two leaders will be talking about."

 He was responding to a question on whether the Kashmir issue will be discussed between them.
 Lindner had said the position of Germany on Kashmir is consistent with that of the European Union which had asked India and Pakistan to resolve the Kashmir issue through dialogue, seeking a peaceful and political solution, respectful of the interests of the Kashmiri population on both sides of the Line of Control.
-Merkel will be holding talks with Modi on a host of bilateral issues and nearly 20 agreements are expected to sign between the two countries, the sources said.